carlwhittick/csv/README.md

 ## Validator

-Now, most of the times, we want to make sure the data contained in the CSV is in a given format.
+Now, most of the time, we want to make sure the data contained in the CSV is in a given format.
 This package uses the Laravel validation package in order to provide a rule engine for the content of the CSV.
 A full list of all rules can be found [here](https://laravel.com/docs/5.7/validation#available-validation-rules).

 Usage: